HDRUK/gateway-api/pull_request_template.md

 - [ ] I have added appropriate Behat tests to confirm AC (if applicable)
 - [ ] I have added Swagger annotations for new endpoints (if applicable)
 - [ ] I have added audit logs for new operation logic (if applicable)
+- [ ] I have added new environment variables to the .env.example file (if applicable)